mlaradji/worker/DESIGN.md

 LOG:
   - cccccccccccccccc # fingerprint of client C cert
 ```
-clients A and B are given full access to the API, while client C is only allowed to list jobs and query their status.
+clients A and B are given full access to the API, while client C is only allowed to query job status and logs.
 Clients with fingerprint not in either role will not have any access to the API.
 Clients in both roles will have the `FULL` role.

 ## Trade-offs
 1. The API does not sanitize the user's inputted commands before execution, and it does not sandbox the executed process in any way.
 This means that the user can purposefully or inadvertently cause severe damage to the API host.